 Ronald M. Faris.
-Mr. Faris has served as a Director of Ocwen since May 2003 and as the President of Ocwen since March 2001.
-Mr. Faris served as Executive Vice President of Ocwen from May 1998 to March 2001 and as Vice President and Chief Accounting Officer of Ocwen from June 1995 to May 1997.
+Mr. Faris has served as a Director of Ocwen since May 2003, as the President of Ocwen since March 2001 and as Chief Executive Officer since October 2010.
+Mr. Faris served as Executive Vice President of Ocwen from May 1998 to March 2001, as Senior Vice President from May 1997 to May 1998 and as Vice President and Chief Accounting Officer of Ocwen from June 1995 to May 1997.
 From March 1991 to July 1994, he served as Controller for a subsidiary of Ocwen.
 From 1986 to 1991, Mr. Faris was a Vice President with Kidder, Peabody & Co., Inc. and from 1984 to 1986 worked in the General Audit Department of PricewaterhouseCoopers LLP.
 He holds a Bachelor of Science in Accounting from The Pennsylvania State University.

-Through nineteen (19) years of experience and various roles within Ocwen, particularly over the past nine (9) years serving as President of the Company, Mr. Faris has acquired an intimate knowledge of our business and plays an active role in the day-to-day management of our operations.
+Through twenty (20) years of experience and various roles within Ocwen, particularly over the past ten (10) years serving as President of the Company, Mr. Faris has acquired an intimate knowledge of our business and plays an active role in the day-to-day management of our operations.
 Mr. Faris is able to offer our Board of Directors critical insight into company-specific issues.
 In addition to his working knowledge of the operations, Mr. Faris also provides the Board of Directors with accounting expertise.